 - Medical monitors

-Key Video Aspects to take Note
+Key Video Aspects to take Note in Video Solutions

 It decides how long they continue to emit light after the electron beam is removed.
 Persistence is the time taken for the emitted light from the screen to decay to 1/10 of its original intensity.
 Lower persistence requires higher refreshing rates to maintain the desired picture.

 Resolution indicates the maximum number of points that can be displayed without overlap on the CRT.
 It is defined as the number of points per centimeter that can be plotted horizontally and vertically.
 Resolution depends on the type of phosphor, the intensity to be displayed, and the focusing and deflection systems used in the CRT.